-Sub-structures such as the Executive Committee, Finance & Budget portfolio committee, Corporate services & performance management system portfolio committee, Planning, Local Economic Development & disaster management special programmes, communication, public participation& operation Sukuma sakhe portfolio committee, Water, sanitation, technical services, health services portfolio committee, have been established to carry out the decision-making and oversight functions of the uThukela district municipality.
+Sub-structures such as the Executive Committee, Finance, Corporate services, Infrastructural, Planning and social services portfolio committees, have been established to carry out the decision-making and oversight functions of the uThukela district municipality.
 In addition to these sub-structures the district has the MPAC (Municipal Public Accounts Committee) and Audit Committees that also oversee the administrative undertakings.
 As far as the municipal administrative structure is concerned, there are five main municipal departments namely the budget and treasury office, corporate services, municipal health services and water service authority, water, sanitation and technical services as well as social and economic services that report directly to the Office of the Municipal Manager.